hulkkii/another-chat-app/README.md

 # Another Chat App

-This repository contains planning documents for a lightweight chat application powered by large language models.
+This repository contains planning documents and an initial frontend implementation for a lightweight chat application powered by large language models.

-The actual implementation is not included yet.
-Instead you will find documents under [`docs/`](docs/) that outline the intended architecture and development tasks.
+Documentation is kept under [`docs/`](docs/).
+The React client resides in [`anotherchatapp.client`](anotherchatapp.client/) and was bootstrapped with Vite.

 ## Contents